What different kinds of diamond settings does BAUNAT offer?

-The term Pavé setting comes from the French which means ‘paved’.
-The individual small diamonds at a pavé diamond ring remember of tiny paving stones, therefore the name.
-In a ring with pavé setting, small diamonds are placed next to each other, and fixed by small prongs that look like beads.
+The term 'pavé setting' comes from the French language and translates as ‘paved’.
+The individual small diamonds in a pavé diamond ring remember of tiny paving stones, hence the name.
+In a ring with pavé setting, small diamonds are placed next to each other and fixed with small prongs that look like beads.
 These claws are worked out directly from the gathering point of the metal.
 This way, hardly any metal can be seen.

 - The many small prongs make the diamonds sparkle, although only small diamonds are used

-- The price of many small stones is considerably lower than with one big diamond
+- The price of a ring with many smaller stones is considerably lower than a ring set with one big diamond

 3. Channel setting